laramies/theHarvester/README/CONTRIBUTING.md

 * No single letter variables and variable names must represent the action that it is performing
 * Have static typing on functions etc
 * Make sure no errors are reported from mypy
-* No issues reported with flake8
+* No issues reported with ruff

 # Submitting Bugs
 If you find a bug in a module that you want to submit an issue for and know how to write python code.